arianasp/meerkat_vocal_interactions/README.md

 * After this script finishes running, it will save output files called `{calltype}_clustering_{groupyear}.RData` for each group-year (HM2017, HM2019, L2019).
 This file will be saved in the directory that you specify at the top of the script (`savedir`).

-* **NOTE:** This script will take many hours to run on a typical laptop.
+* **NOTE:** This script will take several hours to run on a typical laptop.
 It is suggested to run it on a machine you don't mind leaving for awhile!
 Alternatively, you can use the pre-generated results files provided with the manuscript.
 We also provide functionality for testing the code by setting the flag `testflag <- T`.
 This will only generate clustering metrics for a very small subset of the data.
 It can be used to test the code, however please note that the results will be nonsense!
 These files will be saved with a `_test` flag at the end of the filename.

 **Step 2: Plot the results**.
 This can be done using the script `plot_spatiotemporal_call_clustering.R`.